SouthGreenPlatform/trainings/_pages/hpc/hpchowto.md

  By default, when you don't specifify a particular queue the `bioinfo.q` is used

- Pay attention, highmem.q has to be used for jobs that need at least 35-40GB of memory
+ Pay attention, highmem.q has to be used for jobs that need at least 35-40GB of memory.

+ You can also use the `htop` command on a node to visualize the amount of memory used for a process.

  To choose a particular queue, use the `-q` option.